Late antiquity: Cities

 Concurrently, the continuity of the Eastern Roman Empire at Constantinople meant that the turning point for the Greek East came later, in the 7th century, as the Eastern Roman or Byzantine Empire centered around the Balkans, North Africa (Egypt and Carthage), and Asia Minor.
 The cities in the East were still lively stages for political participation and remained important for background for religious and political disputes.
 The degree and extent of discontinuity in the smaller cities of the Greek East is a moot subject among historians.
 The urban continuity of Constantinople is the outstanding example of the Mediterranean world; of the two great cities of lesser rank, Antioch was devastated by the Persian sack of 540, followed by the plague of Justinian (542 onwards) and completed by earthquake, while Alexandria survived its Islamic transformation, to suffer incremental decline in favour of Cairo in the medieval period.

 Justinian rebuilt his birthplace in Illyricum, as a new city called Justiniana Prima.
 This became the metropolitan seat of the newly founded Archbishopric of Justiniana Prima.
 However, the city did not last for long: it was abandoned under a century later, in 615, potentially in response to the invading Avars.

+R33 is a male archaeological sample from Late Antiquity Italy (circa 300–700 CE), specifically discovered at the Mausoleo di Augusto in Rome.
+Associated with the decline of Roman order, his genetic profile indicates mtDNA haplogroup K1a1* and Y-DNA haplogroup R-DF110, representing populations during the transition into early medieval European civilisation, according to dnagenics.

 In mainland Greece, the inhabitants of Sparta, Argos and Corinth abandoned their cities for fortified sites in nearby high places; the fortified heights of Acrocorinth are typical of Byzantine urban sites in Greece.
 In Italy, populations that had clustered within reach of Roman roads began to withdraw from them, as potential avenues of intrusion, and to rebuild in typically constricted fashion round an isolated fortified promontory, or rocca; Cameron notes similar movement of populations in the Balkans, "where inhabited centres contracted and regrouped around a defensible acropolis, or were abandoned in favour of such positions elsewhere."